jacobemcken/jacobemcken.github.io/_posts/2004-05-30-file-section-on-emckendk.markdown

 The <a href="http://www.phpclasses.org/browse.html/package/930.html">FileDB</a> class stores and retrives files from a database and the class uses the <a href="http://www.phpclasses.org/browse/package/846.html">AnyDB</a> class which is a compatibility layer which allows you to use all sorts of databases (I use MySQL).

 To celebrate the opening of my new section I have posted my first file...
 The OpenOffice.org logo in svg.
 After spending many hours looking for this logo in the SVG format I got the EPS version taken from <a href="http://www.ooodocs.org/graphics/1.1/index.html">Version 1.1 Logos and CD Materials</a> converted by a friend in Adobe Illustrator (AI).
-AI was capeable of doing this without errors unlike pstoedit.
-Se my post: <a href="http://www.emcken.dk/weblog/archives/17_OpenOffice.org_logo.html">OpenOffice.org logo</a>.
+AI was capable of doing this without errors unlike pstoedit.
+Se my post: [OpenOffice.org logo][1].

+[1]: {% post_url 2004-03-19-openofficeorg-logo %}